 At OGC we have a dedicated QC technician who deals with all samples, from receipt to passing on to the Library prep/sequencing team.
 We aim to have a two day maximum turnaround time for the checking of samples, after which, if any issues arise, the customer is contacted by their project manager who will explain the issues and offer advice on how to proceed.

 The first step of the QC process is to receipt the samples.
 For this process to go well, customers should only send their samples after they’ve received a Project Number.
 This means the samples have been entered into our Laboratory Information Management System (LIMS) and that when they arrive we have all the information we need.

 Including sample type, desired workflow, sequencing notes, how to label them and more.
 Without a Project Number, a sample-specific LIMS ID will not have been generated, meaning we are unable to label samples or correctly allocate freezer space for them.
-See our Guides on submitting samples.
+See our submission requirements.

 In 2016 we dealt with over 26,000 samples, for more than 840 projects!
 However the time saved by correct labelling and packaging would allow us to complete so many more in 2017.

 During the QC stage, the quantity and quality of a sample is measured.
 The type of assay performed depends on sample type and the workflow it will be entered into.
 The more starting material there is, the higher the chances of a successful prep.
 A general rule for DNA and RNA samples is that we require 1ug of starting material in the appropriate volume for the given workflow.
 We also like the starting material to be of a good quality, which is another factor that decides the success rate/levels of library prep.
 Examples of high quality DNA/RNA are at the end of this article.